Magnetic phase diagram and possible Kitaev-like behavior of honeycomb-lattice antimonate Na3Co2SbO6: Experimental results and discussion

 The specific heat data at various external magnetic fields are presented in Fig.~\ref{c}.
 As it was found earlier~\cite{Stratan} the temperature dependence $C_p(T)$ in zero magnetic field demonstrates a distinct $\lambda$-type anomaly, associated with an onset of the magnetic order at $T_N = 6.7$ K. Under magnetic field ($B \leq$ 1 T) the singularity at $T_N$ somewhat broadens and shifts to lower temperatures (inset in Fig.~\ref{c}a).
 Higher fields lead to progressive weakening and eventual fading of the anomaly, which finally transforms to a broad hump; its position shifts to higher temperatures with the field (Fig. ~\ref{c}b).

 In order to analyze the nature of the magnetic phase transition in \NaCoSbO~at various external fields and evaluate corresponding contribution to the specific heat we used data for its non-magnetic isostructural analogue \LiZnSbO.
-The magnetic contribution to the specific heat was determined by subtracting the lattice contribution using the data for \LiZnSbO\ (Fig.~\ref{c}b).
+The correction to this contribution for \NaCoSbO~ has been made taking into account the difference between the molar masses for each type of atom in the compound (Na-Li and Co-Zn). ~\cite{Tari} The magnetic contribution to the specific heat was determined by subtracting the lattice contribution using the data for \LiZnSbO\ (Fig.~\ref{c}b).
 Analysis of the low-temperature part of $C_m(T)$ was performed in the terms of the spin-wave (SW) theory~\cite{deJongh}

 where $C{\rm _{SW}}$ is low-temperature specific heat due to spin-wave excitations, $d$ stands for the dimensionality of the magnetic lattice and $n$ is defined as the exponent in the dispersion relation $\omega(q) \sim q^n$.
 The analysis has shown that below $T_N$ the C$_m$(T) dependence follows satisfactorily $T^3$ – law at low fields $B <$ 1 T (see inset in Fig.~\ref{MT}b).
 This result implies a presence of antiferromagnetic magnons consistent with 3D antiferromagnetic ordering at the low temperatures in this field range.
 The same procedure for fields 1 T $< B \leq$ 2 T reveals $d$ = 2, indicating the predominance of 2D AFM exchanges in the studied compound.
+It is noteworthy that $B \approx\ $1 T corresponds to the metamagnetic transition observed in ~\cite{Stratan, Wong}.
 In the vicinity of quantum critical point, temperature dependence of magnetic specific heat obeys power law $C_m$ $\sim$ $T^2$~\cite{Wolter}.
 It is worth mentioning that the low-temperature magnetic specific heat in \NaCoSbO~for fields $B = 2$ T and higher can be described by the same model with the spin gap as was used for \RuCl~\cite{Wolter}

 In order to estimate the energy gap, $C_m(T)$ was fitted by ~\eqref{cmag1}, the results are shown by dashed curves on Fig.~\ref{c}b.